samer-allaham/Note-app/README.md

 ### Run the command: < node app.js --help > to see the available options with their description.

-### Note: you need to install the required depencies also you need to have node and npm installed on your computer.
+### Note: you need to install the required dependencies also you need to have node and npm installed on your computer.